themanaworld/tmwa/doc/readme.txt

 The item_descriptions.txt file is where all of the descriptions are stored.
-Please note if you're manually changing something in it, that you should the » character for a new line.
+Please note if you're manually changing something in it, that you should the ï½» character for a new line.
 (Use ALT + 175 to type it.)
 It should currently have the majority of the basic descriptions.
 You won't need to add how much defense or the attack